Maralou Gray

-Maralou Gray (born July 6, 1931) is an American film, television, and theater actress, and an operatic lyric coloratura soprano singer, active from the late 1930s through the 1960s.
+Maralou Gray is an American film, television, and theater actress, and an operatic lyric coloratura soprano singer, active from the late 1930s through the 1960s.

 Early life

-Maralou Daralene Beatty was born in Chicago, Illinois to Dorothy Gray, Orpheum Circuit solo ballet dancer and national dancing schools owner, and Arthur Beatty, restaurateur.
-Maralou spent a great deal of time in the company of her maternal grandparents, physician and surgeon, Dr. William O. Gray and Margaret Gray of Chicago, Illinois.
-They legally adopted her at the age of 4, officially renamed her Maralou Daralene Gray, and became her legal mother and father.

-Maralou began singing as a young girl, and her family noticed her vocal ability and musicality.
+Gray began singing as a young girl, and her family noticed her vocal ability and musicality.
 She started taking voice and piano lessons, and at the age of 8, she auditioned for The Morris B. Sachs Amateur Hour, where she was accepted as a contestant.
 Over the next two years, she appeared on various radio programs and performed at live events, including church concerts and community gatherings.

-In the summer of 1941, Dr. Gray retired and moved the family to San Diego, California.
-The following year, her vocal coach began to ease her into operatic arias, learning translations in Italian, Latin, French, and Spanish.
-At the age of 13, a call was received from Everett Crosby, film talent agent and brother of Bing Crosby in Los Angeles.
-He indicated that Paramount Studios was searching for a new young Soprano.
-Mrs. Gray brought her to L.A., and Crosby accompanied her to the studio to audition.
-A limited contract was offered with the stipulation that she had to be located within 3 hours "call" from the studio.
-It was decided that she should complete schooling in San Diego as a move to LA was too difficult at that time.

-The next two years, she logged over 80 personal appearances, including The Organ Pavilion in Balboa Park with over 1,400 attendees.
+In two years, she logged over 80 personal appearances, including The Organ Pavilion in Balboa Park with over 1,400 attendees.